PrivoxAnon1/privoice/docs/skills.rst

 If skills need to communicate they should do so using the message bus.
 The message bus is a simple websocket server and the send_msg() command is built into all PriVoice skills.

+Skills typically respond to spoken questions or commands.
+All skills have a **register_intent()** method and a **bus.on()** method which allows them to link an incoming message to a method.
+By default skills are asynchronous, however, facilities exist to run skills in a synchronous manner.

 -----------
 Hello World